Motorcycle Registration in Colorado

 - Littleton, CO 80125

 You can also fill out an application in person at this address.
-It takes about two to four weeks to receive the Colorado Registration Certificate.
+It takes about 4 weeks to receive the Colorado Registration Certificate.
 The certificate is expires on March 31st and is not prorated for partial year registrations.

 Making it Legal